mimoo-tech/sanity2i18n/Readme.md

 # Sanity to i18n

-`Sanity to i18n` will pull data from [Sanity](https://www.sanity.io/) according to your schema and will output an appropriate [i18n](https://www.i18next.com/) in an opinionated way.
+`Sanity to i18n` will pull data from [Sanity](https://www.sanity.io/) according to your schema definition and will output an appropriate [i18n](https://www.i18next.com/) in an opinionated way.

 Useful for: